maggiermano/ML-Recession-Trends/README.md

 # Predicting Recession Trends with Machine Learning

-Using variious python libraries and machine learning skills to predict recession trends.
+Using various python libraries and machine learning skills to predict recession trends.